5mil/space/doc/README_windows.txt

 Intro
 -----
-spaceballs(BUD) is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient crypto-currency.
+spaceballs(BALLS) is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient crypto-currency.
 Built on the foundation of Bitcoin, innovations such as proof-of-stake help further advance the field of crypto-currency.